pravega/pravega/documentation/src/docs/controller-service.md

 - _Cache properties of a Stream in the Stream object_.

-The cache can contain both mutable and immutable values.
-Immutable values, by definition are not a problem.
+The cache can contain both mutable and immutable records.
+Immutable records, by definition are not a problem.
 For mutable values, we have introduced a notion of [Operation Context](#operation-context) and for each new operation, which ensures that during an operation we lazily load latest value of entities into the cache and then use them for all computations within that [Operation's context](#operation-context).

 #### Operation Context